Ax3man/vdBijl_etal_EvolLett_2020/README.md

 - a: average across the a axis of the Lab color space.
 - b: average across the b axis of the Lab color space.

 3. tree.nex: Phylogeny used in this study in Nexus format.
+Uses Tolman species names.

+4. species_translation_guide.csv: Contains both the modern names from the Wiemers et al. phylogeny, as well as the matched names from the Tolman field guide.
+Can be used to match species name to other datasets.

 It contains the following scripts:
 1. compare_evol_rates.R: This contains the analysis to compare the evolutionary rates between males and females, and to create figure S2.